18 Nov Utility Knife & Box Cutter Safety

-We all think using a knife or box cutter is common sense, and we are all guilty at times, of not doing it properly.
+We all think using a utility knife & box cutter Safety is common sense, and we are all guilty at times, of not doing it properly.

-How Do Most Utility Knife/Box Cutter Injuries Occur?
+How Do Most Utility Knife & Box Cutter Safety Injuries Occur?

 - Using a dull blade, causing the need for greater effort to cut through the material

 - Leaving the retractable blade in the “open” position

 - Cutting through extremely tough material, the blade slips and slices against your body

 - Using a broken knife or blade increasing the chances of slipping